da4818/primedConversionUI/README.md

 -gpiozero, to allow the program to interact with the RaspberryPi.
 -scikit-image, for image processing in Python.
--Servo Motor Library- WHAT IS IIIIIIIIIIIIIIIIIIIIIIT
+-Servo Motor Library- WHAT IS IIIIIIIIIIIIIIIIIIIIIIT -cv2, a Python library used to solve computer vision problems.